tnebooks/11th-english/content.en/once-upon-a-time/_index.md

 How to laugh; show me how

 I used to laugh and smile

+Once upon a time when I was like you.